-Jarvis Cocker sets out on a musical journey to trace the history of Singing Together, the BBC Schools radio programme that taught generations of children to sing.
+Jarvis Cocker traces the history of the BBC Schools radio programme that taught generations of children to sing.
+From 2014.

 Jarvis Cocker sets out on a musical journey to trace the history of Singing Together, the long-running BBC Schools radio programme which got generations of children singing.
 He uncovers the stories of those who made the programme, listened as children, and used it in their classrooms.
 Together they remember Monday mornings at 11am, when pupils up and down the country opened their song books and gathered round as teachers wheeled out their classroom radios.